KonuTech/gfk_ml_ops_data_analyst/README.md

 > Quite a similar story can happen with Christmas-related products.

 >
-> Now let's look quickly at similar graphs but related to quantities of product groups being under (presumably) Black
+> Now let's look quickly at similar graphs but related to quantities of product.
-> Fridays promotions.
 >
 #### Predicted events bucketed by prod_gr_id